WokLibCodeClub/breakout/step06-finishing_touches/README.md

 ```
 But what about the player losing?
 If the ball goes off the bottom of the screen then the player has lost.
 We can easily check for this by testing the y coordinate of the top of the ball.
 If the player loses we want to print "Loser!" on the terminal and exit the programme.

 Add another **if** statement to function update() which will carry out these tasks.
-(The if part will be very similar to the if statements you used to test if the ball went off the edges of the screen.)
+(The **if** part will be very similar to the if statements you used to test if the ball went off the edges of the screen in step 3.)

 #### 3. Add some sounds